a-b-street/abstreet/docs/lanes.md

 	- CLEANUP: bldg front path should happen upfront, not in render

-	- figure out why new polygons dont work for roads
-	- rm old thick line
+	- rm old thick line stuff
-	- rm old lane center lines, switch to pts

 	- THEN: express the proto -> runtime map loading as a sequence of phases